-Shell says it will cease Alaska offshore Arctic drilling
+Shell to cease Alaska offshore Arctic drilling

 Anchorage, Alaska — Royal Dutch Shell will stop drilling for oil and gas in Arctic waters off Alaska’s coast following disappointing results from an exploratory well backed by billions in investment and years of work.